dymaxionlabs/ap-latam/README.md

 To build and deploy you need to have Node and npm installed.
 After cloning the repo, run `npm install` to install all dependencies.

+You have to create a `.env.development` and `.env.production` with the variable `MapboxAccessToken` defined in both files.

 ## Develop

-Just run `gatsby develop` to start the development server.
+Simply run `gatsby develop` to start the development server.
 For a production build, run `gatsby build`.

 ## License